finos/traderX/README.md

 More detailed information about this project can be found in the website which is generated from the code under the `docs` directory of this project.

 ## Project Demo and Overview Presentation

 Learn more about the project - including a brief demo, in the Keynote Demo session that was presented at the [Open Source in Finance Forum 2023](https://events.linuxfoundation.org/open-source-finance-forum-new-york/)

 [![TraderX Overview Video - OSFF 2023](./docs/img/2023_osff_video_thumb.png)](https://youtu.be/tSKDJlRYkm0?list=PLmPXh6nBuhJueQS5q-5IU3-0vmZEIUbz0&t=400)

+### Application Logic Changes

+The application has been modified so that it starts with a seed of only `Buy` trades so that we can open stock positions.
+The naive rationale is that you should not be able to sell securities that you don't have.
+Therefore if you do not have an open position with given security - you cannot sell it - and if you do have the security - you can only sell as much as you currently have.
+After all the securities have been sold - a position is closed.

+Trades and Positions are additionally saved to XTDB so that we can show a history of changes and consecutive trades.
+We introduced Prices (as discussed above - randomly generated rather than taken from some Exchange feed - for demonstration running locally they are a good enough approximation of 'live market').

 ## Project Components